btozer/gmg/README.md

 Getting started
 ---------------

-The best way to get started is to read through the Manual and then work your way through the Tutorial.
+The best way to get started is to read through the [Manual](https://btozer.github.io/gmg/html/manual.html) and then work your way through the [Tutorial](https://btozer.github.io/gmg/html/tutorial.html).
-These can be found by launching gmg and then navigating to:
+These can also be found by launching gmg and then navigating to:

     Help -> Documentation

-or by opening:

-    "PATH_TO_GMG"/gmg/docs/_build/html/gmg_documentation.html

 Contributing
 ------------